kirsijo/unit_testing_BCHelsinki/calcproject/calcAPI.md

 Returns: the difference of given numbers

--if parameter is missing, throws an exception: `'parameter missing'` -if both paremeters are given but parameters are not numbers, throws an exception `'only numbers allowed`
+-if parameter is missing, throws an exception: `'parameter missing'` -if both paremeters are given but parameters are not numbers, throws an exception `'only numbers allowed'`

 ### Test cases